-However, as a specialist personal injury law firm, we have concerns about the safety of those patients with serious medical conditions unrelated to COVID-19.
+As a specialist medical negligence law firm with expertise in patient safety issues, Novum Law has concerns about the safety of patients with potentially life-threatening medical conditions that are unrelated to COVID-19.

 For a free, no obligation chat about what options are available to you call us today on Freephone 0800 884 0777 or email email@example.com.